Robert Breuler

 Robert Breuler is an American stage actor, primarily known as a longtime ensemble member of the Steppenwolf Theatre Company, in Chicago, Illinois, where he won a Joseph Jefferson Award for his role as a Russian negotiator in A Walk in the Woods.

 Breuler has appeared in over 40 shows at Steppenwolf.
-He has also appeared on Broadway and on screen, most notably as Judge John Hathorne in The Crucible (1996 film).
+He has also appeared on Broadway and on screen, most notably as Judge John Hathorne in The Crucible.